NNPCL officially takes over as FG rests NNPC after 46 years

 “And that’s why in July 2022, we went down to as close as one million barrels per day of crude oil and condensate combined.
 That was pathetic, unfortunately.
 But I dare say that maybe it was avoidable and we responded to it.
 Today, as of yesterday, we have crossed 1.6mbpd.
 This is not rocket science.
 And we have a line of sight to recover to the budget level of 1.8mbpd”, he disclosed.

-Also speaking, the President of the Petroleum and Natural Gas Senior Staff Association of Nigeria, PENGASSAN, Comrade Festus Osifo said NNPCL workers were happy with the company’s present status, stressing that their initial skepticism about the reforms have been taken care of.
+Also speaking, the President of the Petroleum and Natural Gas Senior Staff Association of Nigeria, PENGASSAN, Comrade Festus Osifo said NNPCL workers were happy with the company’s present status, stressing that their initial scepticism about the reforms has been taken care of.

 “We were concerned about how the implementation of the PIA would affect jobs in the new company and also the welfare of the workers”, he stated.